+An emergency justifying a departure from the standard rules set forth in this Ordinance shall be deemed to exist when there arises a threat to the public health, welfare, or safety, or there is a need to prevent or minimize serious disruption of government services.
 Notwithstanding any other provisions of this subchapter, the procurement of goods, services, or construction items when there exists a threat to public health, welfare, or safety, or to prevent or minimize serious disruption of government services, shall be considered an "emergency".
 Emergency procurements shall be made with any competition as is practicable under the circumstances.
 A written determination of the basis for the emergency and for the selection of the particular contractor shall be certified by the appropriate department head, forwarded to the Purchasing Agent, and included in the contract file.
-A confirming resolution, along with the written determination, shall be submitted to the County Board for all emergency procurements of \$30,000 or more for goods, equipment and services; \$35,000 of more for data processing and telecommunications equipment, software and services; and \$50,000 or more for professional services.
+A confirming resolution, along with the written determination, shall be submitted to the County Board for all emergency procurements of greater than \$30,000 or more for goods, equipment and services; or greater than \$35,000 or more for data processing and telecommunications equipment, software and services; and greater than \$50,000 or more for professional services.